TRAILER SOUND DESIGN

 Since 2015, I spent more than 300 days on various filming sets.

-Before starting Film University, I used to be a video-assist technician, and I loved being on set.
-You have access in the most amazing places - from airport runways, to forbidden castles, the most beautiful places in nature, up in hot air balloons and in the cockpits of race cars, in steam train locomotives, in the Governor's office or in backstage of Metallica concerts, even in the Queen's bedroom - it's as if normal rules don't apply to people who work on film production sets.
+Before starting Film University, I used to be a video-assist technician, and I loved working on film sets - you meet incredible people and travel to the most amazing places - forbidden catacombs, closed off castles, pristine natural forests, up in helicopters, hot air balloons and in the cockpits of race cars, in antique steam train locomotives, in the Governor's office or in the backstage of Metallica concerts; even in the Queen's bedroom!
+It's as if normal rules don't apply to people who work on film production sets.
 One of the finest feelings there is!

 Check out my other profiles online: